kjeram/dotefiles/README.md

 The `<app name>` argument is the app name of whatever you're stowing.
 Must match a folder in current dir.
 The folder structure within the the folder is what is being symlinked to the target folder.

 The `--adopt` flag is for making errors go away when there a conflict of some sort.
 It actually moves your existing dotfiles from the target to the source (git repo).
 Just use this and run `git reset -hard` to undo the changes.

+## Install

+This repo uses submodules for some configs.
+Run `git submodule update --init` to init the submodules.